yuriko-aya/odoo-backup/README.md

 - `gsutil` from Google Cloud SDK for Google Cloud Storage and configured by root user
 - `aws` from aws-cli for Amazon Web Service S3
 - `mail` from mailutils
+- `swift` from openstackclients for OVH Object Storage

 # Feature